 Compound interest accrues on your contributions and the accumulated interest on that capital.
 In short, it's interest over the interests you've earned.
 In short, these are interests over the interests you have earned in the past.
 Compound interest allows the amount invested to grow at a faster rate than simple interest, which is calculated only on capital.

+For those looking to learn more about gold investing, a Gold Investing Guide can provide a comprehensive overview of the process.
 Roth IRAs make profits through capitalization, which helps your money grow more quickly.
 Whenever your investments generate dividends or increase in size, that amount goes toward your account balance.
 Then you earn profits on those returns, and so on.
 That means your money will continue to grow regardless of whether you bring in extra money or not.

 MidFirst offers a wide variety of investment vehicles with a variety of terms and rates and the security of the Federal Deposit Insurance Corporation (FDIC).
 Both our certificates of deposit (CDs) and our individual retirement accounts (IRAs) offer daily capitalized interest rates.
 Choose from a variety of IRAs, including traditional IRAs, Roth and SEP.
 A Roth IRA has valuable tax advantages, such as tax-free withdrawals during retirement and the absence of mandatory minimum distributions (RMDs).